 The move from primary to secondary school can be a difficult and anxious for both your child and yourself and you'll be glad to know that the majority of pupils will have a successful transition.
-To assist with a successful transition we have created this booklet to help you talk to and support your child with the main concerns pupils have around moving to their new school visit:
+To assist with a successful transition we have created this booklet to help you talk to and support your child with the main concerns pupils have around moving to their new school

 'Parents can be an important source of support in preparing children for the transition to secondary school.
-Parental expressions of warmth and affection have a long-term influence on how self-controlled children are which in turn affects how well they do at secondary school both in academic and behavioural spheres' Nuffield Foundation https://www.verywellmind.com/what-is-authoritative-parenting-2794956
+Parental expressions of warmth and affection have a long-term influence on how self-controlled children are which in turn affects how well they do at secondary school both in academic and behavioural spheres'

+Nuffield Foundation

 It has been shown that an authoritative parenting style will have the best outcomes for your child where you are able to set boundaries and show warmth and affection for your child.
-For further information
+For further information visit: